 If you were nervous at the thought of doing exercises then don’t be, what we are referring to here are stretches to help keep you strong, supple and mobile.

 The quad stretch will really help to loosen up the huge muscle on your thigh.
 Activities like biking and hiking are great for these muscles.
-If stretching at home then grab onto a counter top or sofa edge with one hand, and then gran your foot from behind with the other and pull the foot into your butt, hold for 5 seconds and then release, before doing the same on the other foot.
+If stretching at home then grab onto a counter top or sofa edge with one hand, and then grab your foot from behind with the other and pull the foot into your butt, hold for 5 seconds and then release, before doing the same on the other foot.

-These are the long muscles running down the back of your thigh and begin your knee.
+These are the long muscles running down the back of your thigh and behind your knee.
 To stretch this muscle, place your heel on a chair, with your leg as straight as possible.
 Lean forward as much as you can and try to hold for 30 seconds.
 If you can’t do this then just try a little each day, you will improve.

 Weak ankles can inhibit your ability to walk strongly, so a good ankle stretch each day will be necessary.
 This simple exercise requires you to sit on a chair, place your heel on the ground, with your foot pointed upwards, and hold for 30 seconds before changing feet.
 A simple exercise which will have a big difference.